 All workers must be provided with first aid facilities, equipment and access to first aiders.

-This fact sheet and guide outlines what a PCBU must do to make sure workers have the right first aid resources for their workplace and workers.
+This quick guide outlines what a PCBU must do to make sure workers have the right first aid resources for their workplace and workers.

 Workplace emergency plans

 An emergency plan is a written procedure telling people in the workplace what to do in an emergency.

 This fact sheet tells a PCBU how to prepare and maintain an emergency plan for a workplace.

 Involving young people in the workplace is a great way to provide them with experience.
 However, there may be new or different risks that PCBUs need to manage.

 This information sheet covers the work areas and types of work that young people must not be around or do, and outlines the work areas and work tasks that young people can be involved with.